Tim Minchin: "Come Home (Cardinal Pell)"

-In 2016, during the course of Australia's Royal Commission into Institutional Responses to Child Sexual Abuse Minchin wrote "Come Home (Cardinal Pell)", which criticized Cardinal George Pell.
+In 2016, during the course of Australia's Royal Commission into Institutional Responses to Child Sexual Abuse Minchin wrote "Come Home (Cardinal Pell)", which criticised Cardinal George Pell.
 Launched on Channel Ten's The Project, it received wide publicity but was highly controversial.
 Immediately after its debut, journalist Steve Price criticised the piece, describing it as "personal abuse" of Pell.
 Liam Viney described it as being a protest song and analysed its mechanics.
 Minchin later described it as "the most overt piece of activism I've done".

 The royal commission had been called to investigate how institutions like schools, churches, and government organisations have responded to allegations and instances of child sexual abuse.
 When the royal commissioner granted the 74-year-old George Pell permission to appear as a witness via video link from Rome, rather than attend in person as he had previously done, Minchin wrote the song "Come Home (Cardinal Pell)".
 In response, a statement from Pell's office said the cardinal had led the battle against child abuse in the church for 20 years.
 Attorney General George Brandis told ABC TV that giving evidence by video was "not at all unusual".

 The song helped fund journeys to Rome for victims of sex abuse so they could watch the cardinal deliver his evidence, with a GoFundMe account set up by The Project hosts Meshel Laurie and Gorgi Coghlan.
 The ABC 7.30 programme noted on 17 February 2016: "the song's going viral with almost 200,000 YouTube views" but "supporters of Cardinal Pell say it's verbal abuse set to music."
 Jesuit human rights lawyer Frank Brennan said it risked endangering the integrity of the royal commission.
 Conservative columnist Andrew Bolt described the song as a "hymn of hatred".

 "Come Home (Cardinal Pell)" reached No. 11 on the Australian Singles Chart, for the week of 20 February 2016.
 Later, it was nominated for APRA's Song of the Year, and Kate Miller-Heidke performed the song at the APRA Music Awards ceremony.

 "I Still Call Australia Homophobic"

-During the Australian Marriage Law Postal Survey Minchin sang "I Still Call Australia Homophobic" – a re-work of Peter Allen's, "I Still Call Australia Home" – that refers to those supporting the "No" case as homophobic and "bigoted cunts".
+In 2017, during the Australian Marriage Law Postal Survey Minchin sang "I Still Call Australia Homophobic" – a re-work of Peter Allen's, "I Still Call Australia Home" – that refers to those supporting the "No" case as homophobic and "bigoted cunts".
 The Minchin video was shown on the ABC Insiders TV current affairs program.
 He was criticised by politicians Tony Abbott and Mitch Fifield.